Enhancing Symbolic Execution of Heap-based Programs with Separation Logic for Test Input Generation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We present a symbolic execution framework for heap-based programs using separation logic.
-Our novelty is on the reasoning over the unbounded heaps in an existential manner.
-We also present a context-sensitive lazy initialization for test input generation.
+Our novelty is the proposed context-sensitive lazy initialization for test input generation.
 The experimental results show that our approach significantly reduces the number of invalid test inputs and improves the test coverage.

-For future work, we plan to integrate our approach on a dynamic symbolic execution engine (e.g., JDart~\cite{tacas2016-ldghikrr}).
-We might combine JSF with bi-abduction and frame inference tools (i.e., Infer \cite{infer,Calcagno:JACM:2011}, S2 \cite{Le:CAV:2014,Le:TACAS:2018}) to both verify safety and generate test inputs to locate/confirm real bugs in heap-based programs.
+For future work, we might combine JSF with bi-abduction and frame inference tools (i.e., Infer \cite{infer,Calcagno:JACM:2011}, S2 \cite{Le:CAV:2014,Le:TACAS:2018}) to both verify safety and generate test inputs to locate/confirm real bugs in heap-based programs.
+Finally, we are actively investigating the use of JSF tool for automatic program repair, a preliminary results were reported in~\cite{Zheng:2018:ADP}.\\